ImagoXV/NanoASV/README.md

 ## Alignment
+bwa will align previously filtered sequences against SILVA 138.1 Can be executed in parrallel (default --num-process = 1 ) 50 000 sequences take 14Gb of RAM per thread.
+Don't overload your computer.
+With two threads, some RAM will use more than 2x14Gb of RAM.
+It is important to have whether SWAP partition or to parallelize your computation function of your computer capacities.
-bwa will align previously filtered sequences against SILVA 138.1 Is executed in parrallel (default --num-process = 1 ) In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
+In the future, I will add the possibility to use another database than SILVA barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
 Those files can be found in Results directory.